limkhashing/Credit-Card-Fraud-Detection/README.md

 # Research in Machine Learning algorithms in Credit Card Fraud Detection

-This is a research project collaborated with Cardzone Sdn Bhd (Comapny at KL), which aims to investigate Data Mining and Machine Learning techniques and identifies potential solutions in detecting fraudulent transactions
+> This is a research project collaborated with Cardzone Sdn Bhd (Comapny at KL), which aims to investigate Data Mining and Machine Learning techniques and identifies potential solutions in detecting fraudulent transactions

+## Outcomes
 As a result of the literature study and discussion, Naïve Bayesian, Decision Tree, Frequent Pattern-growth (FP-growth) and Classification using Frequent Patterns have been selected as Data Mining and Machine Learning algorithms for fraud detection.

 The justification for selected algorithm also take into the account of the requirements by the company, such as: